Police accountability

-Police accountability involves holding both individual police officers, as well as law enforcement agencies responsible for effectively delivering basic services of crime control and maintaining order, while treating individuals fairly and within the bounds of law.
+Police accountability involves holding both individual police officers and law enforcement agencies responsible for effectively delivering basic crime control services and maintaining order, while treating individuals fairly and within the bounds of the law.
 Police are expected to uphold laws, regarding due process, search and seizure, arrests, discrimination, as well as other laws relating to equal employment, sexual harassment, etc. Holding police accountable is important for maintaining the public's "faith in the system".
 Research has shown that the public prefers independent review of complaints against law enforcement, rather than relying on police departments to conduct internal investigations.
-There is a suggestion that such oversight would improve the public's view on the way in which police officers are held accountable.
+Public perception of police accountability can be partisan.
+Electoral accountability can improve police accountability of asset forfeiture.